Opioid epidemic in the United States: History

 In the mid-to-late 1980s, the crack epidemic followed widespread cocaine use in American cities.
 The death rate was worse, reaching almost 2 per 100,000.
-In 1982, Vice President George H. W. Bush and his aides began pushing for the involvement of the CIA and the US military in drug interdiction efforts, the so-called War on Drugs.
+In 1982, Vice President George H. W. Bush and his aides began pushing for the involvement of the CIA and the US military in drug interdiction efforts, the so-called war on drugs.
 The initial promotion and marketing of OxyContin was an organized effort throughout 1996–2001, to dismiss the risk of opioid addiction.

 Purdue Pharma hosted over forty promotional conferences at three select locations in the southwest and southeast of the United States.
 Coupling a convincing "Partners Against Pain" campaign with an incentivized bonus system, Purdue trained its salesforce to convey the message that the risk of addiction was under one percent, ultimately influencing the prescribing habits of the medical professionals that attended these conferences.
 Consulting firm McKinsey & Company reached a nearly $600 million settlement with 49 of 50 U.S. states in 2021 over the firm's role in driving opioid sales for Purdue Pharma and other pharmaceutical companies.
 In 2016, the opioid epidemic was killing on average 10.3 people per 100,000, with the highest rates including over 30 per 100,000 in New Hampshire and over 40 per 100,000 in West Virginia.
+Purdue heavily promoted oxycodone, increasing their earning to US$35 billion by 2017.
+The owners, the Sackler family, were nevertheless able to file for bankruptcy afterwards.

 According to the Substance Abuse and Mental Health Services Administration's National Survey on Drug Use and Health, in 2016 more than 11 million Americans misused prescription opioids, nearly 1 million used heroin, and 2.1 million had an addiction to prescription opioids or heroin.

 While rates of overdose of legal prescription opiates have leveled off in the past decade, overdoses of illicit opiates have surged since 2010, nearly tripling.

 In a 2015 report, the US Drug Enforcement Administration stated that "overdose deaths, particularly from prescription drugs and heroin, have reached epidemic levels."
 Nearly half of all opioid overdose deaths in 2016 involved prescription opioids.
 From 1999 to 2008, overdose death rates, sales, and substance use disorder treatment admissions related to opioid pain relievers all increased substantially.
 By 2015, there were more than 50,000 annual deaths from drug overdose, causing more deaths than either car accidents or guns.